serverlessworkflow/specification/specification/README.md

 </details>

 Defines the state retry policy.
-The 'expression' parameter is a [Common Expression Language (CEL)](https://opensource.google/projects/cel) expression that can be evaluated against state data.
+The "expression" parameter is a [Common Expression Language (CEL)](https://opensource.google/projects/cel) expression that can be evaluated against state data.
 This assures that both execution errors as well as actions error results can be used during evaluation.
 The expression must evaluate to `true` for the retry definition to execute.

-The 'interval' parameter specifies the retry interval (in ISO 8601 repeatable format).
+The "interval" parameter specifies the retry interval (in ISO 8601 repeatable format).
 For example, "R5/PT1M" would mean repeat 5 times with 1 minute intervals before each retry.

-The 'multiplier' parameter specifies the value by which the interval time is increased for each of the retry attempts.
+The "multiplier" parameter specifies the value by which the interval time is increased for each of the retry attempts.
 To explain this better, let's say we have:

 ```json